Creating rainbows in milk is a fun science activity that uses ingredients from the kitchen.

 Let your children help with as many steps as they are capable.
 This one is fun to just watch if they are too young to add the materials.

-To appreciate the coolness of this, you really must see it in action. {I do apologize for the videography.
-It was difficult to hold the camera and add the soap!}
+To appreciate the coolness of this, you really must see it in action.
+Here’s a video of the process.

 Depending on where you put the food coloring and soap and what kind of milk you use, you will end up with different results.
 Let your kids experiment and have fun.